 “Mentoring employees is a true passion of mine, I love seeing others grow throughout their career, and working to be the best they can be for themselves, the firm, and the community.”

-Liz is extremely active in the Pennsylvania Institute of Certified Public Accountants (PICPA), both statewide on the PICPA state taxation committee, and locally as a PICPA Reading Tax Conference Committee Member.
+Liz is extremely active in the Pennsylvania Institute of Certified Public Accountants (PICPA), both statewide on the PICPA state taxation committee, and locally as the Chair of the PICPA Reading Tax Conference Committee Member.
 The State Taxation Committee provides state lawmakers, regulators, and the public with strategic leadership and technical expertise on issues that affect the socioeconomic and business environment of Pennsylvania.

 Liz graduated from Leadership Berks, a community program designed to identify emerging and current leaders in the Greater Reading area.
 The Leadership Berks program educates members on good governance practices, and engages them as community leaders on local not-for-profit boards and committees.
 Currently Liz is a board member and the treasurer of Big Brothers Big Sisters of Berks County, whose mission is to provide children facing adversity with strong and enduring, professionally supported 1-to-1 relationships that change their lives for the better.